-His current civic and church involvements are Chairman of the Board of Directors for The Consortium, the West Philadelphia community mental health center; Chairman of the Board of Directors for the New Life Credit Union; board member of the Associated Alumni of Central High School; member of the Omega Psi Phi Fraternity, Mu Omega Chapter; Co-Chairman of the Board of Finance of the Deacon’s Board of Sharon Baptist Church.
+His current civic and church involvements are Chairman of the Board of Directors of The Consortium, the West Philadelphia community mental health center; Chairman of the Board of Directors of the New Life Credit Union; board member of the Associated Alumni of Central High School; member of the Omega Psi Phi Fraternity, Mu Omega Chapter; member of Most Worshipful Prince Hall Lodge of Pennsylvania, F.A.M., Phoenix Lodge #3, Co-Chairman of the Board of Finance of Sharon Baptist Church.

-His professional involvements include his memberships in the Pennsylvania Conference of State Trial Judges; member of the Clifford Scott Green Chapter of the National Bar Association Judicial Council; member of the Pennsylvania Bar Association, House of Delegates; member of the Philadelphia Bar Association.
+His professional involvements include his memberships in the Clifford Scott Green Chapter of the National Bar Association Judicial Council; member of the Pennsylvania Bar Association, and a member of the Philadelphia Bar Association.

 Judge Younge resides in the Wynnefield section of Philadelphia, Pennsylvania with his wife, Joy May Brown-Younge.